 Most nights along the Outer Banks it's not unusual to walk on the beach and see fireworks lighting the sky.
 It's a favorite vacation pastime for many celebrating Independence Day or just celebrating family and friends.
 Some do not know the dangers that they pose and that many of these devices are illegal in North Carolina.

-Because of the many dangers to public safety, all fireworks are illegal in Dare County on Hatteras Island.
-The Town of Duck, the Town of Southern Shores, and the Town of Nags Head have also banned the use of all fireworks materials.
-Before lighting any legal fireworks make sure to check with the your local fire department for any additional regulations.
+Because of the many dangers to public safety, all fireworks are illegal in the following areas: the Town of Duck, the Town of Southern Shores, the Town of Nags Head, the Town of Manteo, and some sections of unincorporated Dare County, including Hatteras Island.
+Before lighting any legal fireworks make sure to check with your local fire department for any additional regulations.

 If you do decide to use consumer fireworks, here are a few tips to keep you safe!